Cell and Gene Therapy

 Custom-Built Cell and Gene Therapy Research

 Oligonucleotide-based drugs (antisense RNAs, aptamers, siRNAs, mRNAs, vectors) are receiving a great deal of attention since the approval of Ionis’ Vitravene and Spark Therapeutics’ LUXTURNA™.
-QPS has supported gene therapy development since 2005 and can use that experience to help you navigate PK, immunogenicity, biodistribution and viral clearance of these novel molecules in this rapidly expanding field.
+QPS has supported gene therapy development since 2002 and can use that experience to help you navigate PK, immunogenicity, biodistribution, viral clearance, and ADME of these novel molecules in this rapidly expanding field.

 As this is still a relatively new area, the quantitation of oligonucleotide-based drugs in any biological matrix is not as well established as small organics or proteins and vaccines.